top of page

 Training 2-3x/week (Intermediate Tennis)

-• Goals of ranking & minimal increase in level season to season.
+• Goals include achieving a ranking and minimal improvement season to season.

-• Minimal improvement to intermediate level of play 4-8hrs of dedicated training each week.
+• 4-8 hours of dedicated training each week.

 Training 3-5x/week (Advanced Competitive Tennis +)

-• Competition is primary goal along with development for State/Regional/National ranking and UTR rating.
+• Competition is the primary goal, aiming for State/Regional/National rankings and UTR ratings.

-• 10-12hrs of dedicated training each week + Tournament/Competitions outside of training hours.
+• 10-12 hours of dedicated training per week, plus tournament/competition play outside of training hours.

-• This level of training is a lifestyle and a massive family commitment to a dedicated training/tournament and fitness schedule.
+• This level of training is a lifestyle and requires a significant family commitment to training, tournaments, and fitness schedules.

-Regardless of which plan the student decides to follow, the Coach will outline the necessary training to reach the overall goal and the incremental milestones along the timeline.
+Regardless of the plan a student chooses, it is essential that the Coach outlines the necessary training steps to reach the overall goal, with clear incremental milestones to track progress.

-After selecting a plan and setting goals, the Coach will provide a detailed training regimen that balances on-court practice, off-court fitness, and a specified number of competitive events.
-This approach offers a clear understanding of expectations and the required commitment.
-Based on this plan, discussions, adjustments, and modifications can be made to achieve optimal results.
+Once a plan and goals are set, the Coach will provide a structured regimen that includes on-court practice, off-court fitness, and a specified number of competitive events.
+This approach ensures everyone—student, parents, and coach—understands the expectations and commitment required.
+As the plan unfolds, discussions, adjustments, and refinements can be made to optimize results.

-If you have a desire to train for any of the levels above, be sure to have a conversation with your parents and Coach regarding the level you want to train for.
-Once a plan is in place, everyone must commit to pushing forward.
+If you're serious about training for any of these levels, it’s essential to have an honest conversation with your parents and Coach about the commitment you're ready to make.
+Once the plan is in place, everyone must commit fully to the process, working together to achieve success.

-At this point, the only part left is execution.
+At this point, the only thing left is execution.

 Set the alarm.